B3nac/bXSSRequest/README.md

 Why is this not in Go?

-Because I'm not the kind of person that follows the crowd.
+Because I'm not the kind of person that follows the trend.